ChaoEcohydroRS/ABoVE_PAD_AVIRIS-NG/README.md

 # Python Instructions
-For this pipeline to work you will need to have a Google Earth Engine configured python installation ready to go.
-Explaining exactly how to do this is beyond the scope of this package but Google provides detailed installation instructions [here](https://developers.google.com/earth-engine/python_install).
+For this pipeline to work you will need to [sign up](https://earthengine.google.com/signup/) and have a Google Earth Engine configured python installation ready to go.

+<br>Explaining exactly how to do this is beyond the scope of this package but Google provides detailed installation instructions [here](https://developers.google.com/earth-engine/python_install).

 ## Installation